bright/new-www/content/blog/stepping-out-of-your-comfort-zone.md

-jkhkjhDo you enjoy leaving your comfort zone?
+Do you enjoy leaving your comfort zone?
 If your answer is a reluctant "probably not," you're not alone.
 The comfort zone is that cozy space where everything feels familiar and easy – like an MTB rider in the woods or a Netflix enthusiast on their favorite couch. 😎

 \
 **What is Leaving Your Comfort Zone?**